jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 ![site]({{https://jsom1.github.io/}}/_images/horizontall/htb_hor_site.png)
 </div>

 The page has many buttons, but nothing happens when we click on them.
 We see a bunch of *JavaScript* scipts when inspecting the page.
 At the bottom of it, there's a "Contact us" form.
-I tried sending something and intercept the request with *Burp*, but nothing happes when we click on *Send*.
+I tried sending something and intercept the request with *Burp*, but nothing happens when we click on *Send*.

 ## 3. Horizontal privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}